NH Species List & photos

 (both abundantly represented in New Hampshire) are very difficult to conclusively identify by chemistry alone.

-X-Ray Diffraction (XRD) analysis is almost always employed for a final determination of species within these
+X-Ray Diffraction (XRD) analysis is often employed for a final determination of species within these

 mineral groups.